128technology/docs/docs/plugin_cloud_ha.md

 ### Part of Example Configuration #2 for alicloud-vpc after auto generation.

-Below is an example of a node and service part, it is a running configuration for user.
+Below is a sample running configuration for a node and a service.

-:::warning
+:::info
-This example configuration is good to understand all of the concepts but should not be used on a system as is.
+Use the following configuration as an example only - it should not be used on a system as is.
 :::